 Supports TTL Air Remote.
 The B10 Plus OCF offers full TTLsupport when matched with one of the Profoto Air Remote TTL Transceivers for Canon, Nikon, Sony, and Fuji.
 Please note that these are separate rental items.

 Triggering Options.
 This strobe has a built-in Profoto Air radio receiver, allowing it to be triggered by any of the TTL remotes above.
 You can also use the Profoto Air Remote Transceiver if you’re comfortable with manual power adjustment.
 You’ll get 300 feet of range when triggering in TTL mode, and 1,000 feet with normal radio triggering.
-Additionally, there’s a built-in optical slave.
+Additionally, there’s a built-in optical sensor.
 Unfortunately there is no external sync port.

 Battery Power.
 The included lithium-ion battery provides about 200 full-power flashes per charge, or up to thousands of flashes when you lower the power output.
 The battery attaches to the side strobe housing itself, making it easy to move around with.
 The strobe cannot be AC powered, so once the battery is depleted you’ll need to recharge or swap batteries before you can continue shooting.